 Click See More to expand that list and review older sessions.
 If you spot any suspicious activity in your logins, here’s what you need to do, in the following order…

 In case the hacker hasn’t changed your password, you got lucky!
 This is the time to update your password before you log out suspicious sessions (you don’t want to alert the hacker).
 If it’s too late, head to step 1b.

 Under Settings > Security and Login, scroll down to Login and click Change password.
-Enter your current password, set a strong new password (use a password manager), and click Save Changes.
+Enter your current password, set a strong new password (use a password manager like LastPass), and click Save Changes.